intellibus/approach/README.md

 ![Open Source Universe Project Categories](/assets/categories.png)

-### The Open Source Universe
+### The `Open Source Universe`

-When creating the Platforms of the Future, Engineers can adopt one or many of the Projects in the Open Source Universe.
+When creating the Platforms of the Future, Engineers can adopt one or many of the Projects in the `Open Source Universe`.

-However, the Open Source Universe works better as a connected whole.
+However, the `Open Source Universe` works better as a connected whole.

-In the diagram below we have the dependency graph for the Projects in the Open Source Universe.
+In the diagram below we have the dependency graph for the Projects in the `Open Source Universe`.

 ![Dependency Graph for Open Source Universe Projects](assets/connected.png)

 ## Principles

-All Projects in the Open Source Universe should follow the Principles of the Open Source Universe.
+All Projects in the `Open Source Universe` should follow the Principles of the `Open Source Universe`.

-1. 100% Code Coverage — Write Unit Tests which cover all functionality in the Project
+1. **100% Code Coverage** — Write Unit Tests which cover all functionality in the Project
-2. Automated Releases via CI/CD — Release to all Registries via CI/CD Pipeline
+2. **Automated Releases via CI/CD** — Release to all Registries via CI/CD Pipeline
-3. Explicit Versioning of All Dependencies — All tooling must have an explicit version # defined.
+3. **Explicit Versioning of All Dependencies** — All tooling must have an explicit version # defined.
-4. Automated Dependency Management — Automatically Open & Test a PR w/ new deps.
+4. **Automated Dependency Management** — Automatically Open & Test a PR w/ new deps.
 Auto-release on Pass.
-5. Commits as Source of Truth — Release Notes & Version # changes are based on commit messages
+5. **Commits as Source of Truth** — Release Notes & Version # changes are based on commit messages
-6. Code Quality checks Pre-Commit — Run linters & formatters as a pre-commit hook
+6. **Code Quality checks Pre-Commit** — Run linters & formatters as a pre-commit hook